Unlawfully Possessing a Weapon

 Lawyer for Unlawfully Possessing a Weapon Arrests in Georgetown, TX

 If you have been charged with unlawful possession of a firearm or other weapon in Central Texas, it is in your best interest to retain legal counsel as soon as possible.
-Law Office of Michael J. Price can fight to possibly get these criminal charges reduced or dismissed.
+Price & Twine, PLLC can fight to possibly get these criminal charges reduced or dismissed.

 Georgetown criminal defense attorney Michael J. Price defends individuals accused of gun, weapon, and firearm crimes throughout Williamson County and Bell County, including Hutto, Benton, Harker Heights, Leander, Taylor, and several surrounding communities.
 He can provide an honest and thorough evaluation of your case when you call (512) 354-1880 to schedule a free, confidential consultation.